city17org/unbound-badhosts/README.md

 **-p**

-> Include adult sites in the blocklist.
+> Include porn sites in the blocklist.

 **-s**